Whatever you want your money to do, setting savings goals can help you get there.

 - You want a safety net.
 With three months’ expenses in the bank you’ll have a cash cushion if your hours are reduced or – even worse – you lose your job.

 - You want to pay off your mortgage early.
-Imagine being debt free at 55 – or even earlier.
+Imagine being debt free at 55 or 60 – or even earlier.
 It’s not something we can all achieve, but, at a time when quite a few people retire with a mortgage to pay off, getting rid of your mortgage early is very attractive.

 Look back as well as forward